Trump says he ‘strongly’ disagrees with Ga. Gov. Kemp’s decision to reopen businesses

 Anthony S. Fauci, the infectious disease expert and White House virus adviser, said he, too, would advise against the measures Kemp has taken.
 Recovery is “not going to be ‘turn the lights on in America, we’re finished,’ ” Fauci said.
 The guidelines “are measured,” he said, and there are “certain things before you can even think of going to Phase I. . . .
 If we don’t do it in a measured way, there is a likelihood that we will have a rebound.”

-Trump said Wednesday that the United States was starting to “open for business again” and Treasury Secretary Steven Mnuchin predicted that “most of the economy” would be operational by late summer.
+Trump said Wednesday that the nation was starting to “open for business again,” and Treasury Secretary Steven Mnuchin predicted that “most of the economy” would be operational by late summer.

-Trump early in the day tweeted his enthusiasm for easing restrictions, saying that “States are safely coming back.
+Trump early in the day tweeted his enthusiasm for easing restrictions, saying: “States are safely coming back.
 Our Country is starting to OPEN FOR BUSINESS again.
 Special care is, and always will be, given to our beloved seniors (except me!)
 Their lives will be better than ever....WE LOVE YOU ALL.”

-In an interview on Fox Business Network, Mnuchin said that “I hope we are going to get back to work fairly quickly. . .
+In an interview on Fox Business Network, Mnuchin said: “I hope we are going to get back to work fairly quickly. . . .
 And we’re looking forward to, by the time we get later in the summer, having most of the economy, if not all of the economy, open.”

 But many states have held firm.
-California Gov. Gavin Newsom (D) laid out plans to expand testing in the state, but said the shutdown must continue.

-“I deeply recognize, deeply understand the desire for people to hear directly from the administration, from the state and its leadership, about the answer to when, when can we go back to some semblance of normalcy,” Newsom said in his daily news briefing.
-He said that testing had been delayed by a shortage of swabs, but that new orders were expected to arrive this week.
-Newsom also laid out a plan to train 10,000 people to track virus patients, adding that the results of those actions would dictate when the shutdown can ease.
+California Gov. Gavin Newsom laid out plans to expand testing but said the shutdown must continue.
+“I deeply recognize, deeply understand the desire for people to hear directly from the administration, from the state and its leadership, about the answer to when, when can we go back to some semblance of normalcy,” Newsom (D) said in a news briefing.
+He said that testing had been delayed by a shortage of swabs but that new orders were expected to arrive this week.
+He also laid out a plan to train 10,000 people to track virus patients, adding that the results of those actions would dictate when the shutdown can ease.

 The revelations shifted the timeline in this country of the virus’s arrival and spread, which has now caused more than 47,000 deaths.
 Meanwhile, doctors across the nation were discovering and sharing information on puzzling peculiarities of the disease, originally thought primarily to affect respiration.
 In many patients, it also causes mysterious blood-clotting complications in organs throughout the body, which may be the reason death has often appeared so suddenly, even in patients without severe symptoms.